1977–78 Chicago Black Hawks season

 The 1977–78 Chicago Black Hawks season was the Hawks' 52nd season in the NHL, and the club was coming off a 26–43–11 record, earning 63 points, which was their lowest total since the 1957–58 season.
 The Hawks managed to qualify for the playoffs, as they finished in third place in the Smythe Division.
-In the playoffs, the Black Hawks were quickly swept out in two games by the Boston Bruins in the NHL Preliminary Round.
+In the playoffs, the Black Hawks were quickly swept out in two games by the Boston Bruins in the NHL preliminary round.

 Offseason

 During the off-season, Hawks general manager Tommy Ivan announced his retirement, and the club decided to not bring interim head coach Bill White back, so the club hired former Los Angeles Kings head coach Bob Pulford to take over both the head coach and general manager position.
-Pulford had been the head coach of the Kings from 1972–1977, winning the 1975 Jack Adams Trophy.
+Pulford had been the head coach of the Kings from 1972 to 1977, winning the 1975 Jack Adams Trophy.
 The team also named Keith Magnuson as the only team captain, as in the 1976–77 season, the Hawks used Magnuson, Stan Mikita and Pit Martin as tri-captains.